 Is it a hike?
 Is it scary?
 Is it tougher further up where you can’t see?

 Thinking of heading into the mountains for a great outdoor challenge?
-The U.S. has a bunch of impressive mountain ranges across the country.
-Perhaps the best known are the Rocky Mountains where most of the very high mountains in the continental U.S. are, the highest of which are all over 14,000 feet called fourteeners.
+My experience is in the Rocky Mountains where most of the very high mountains in the continental U.S. are, the highest of which are over 14,000 feet called fourteeners.
 But a mountain doesn’t have to be that high to be challenging, fun, or in some cases even more difficult and dangerous than many of the fourteeners.

 So how can you get a feel for whether attempting a particular mountain is right for you?
 Researching a mountain is extremely important.
 Read climb stories of others who have done it and note what route they chose.
 Another important clue is the Class rating of a particular route up a mountain.
 I use the word “route” loosely.
 Sometimes there is a trail, but other times no such luck and you will use landmarks, cairns and other indicators to follow the route you want.

 This post is about the Class ratings of mountain climbs.
 “Class” designations are used regularly in describing the climbing difficulty of the toughest pitch for each way up a mountain.
 Class ratings are helpful because they tell you something about what you can’t see when you’re at the start of a climb.
 Much of the early stages may seem easy enough, but if further up there are sections that get more difficult, the Class rating of that whole route is based on the most challenging portion.

 This refers to a good trail all the way up.
 Easy underfoot that is – but there are still the heart rate, oxygen saturation and physicality issues to ascend thousands of feet of elevation gain.
 However, a Class 1 route is a hike and should not present exposed sections that can frighten some.